-If you are disabled, whatever your age, you may be able to get free or discounted travel on buses, trains and the Metrolink or travel vouchers for discounted taxi travel.
+If you're disabled, whatever your age, you may be able to get FREE or discounted travel on buses, trains and the Metrolink or travel vouchers for discounted taxi travel.
 To apply, get an application form from a

 Transport for Greater Manchester Travelshop or write to: